wso2/puppet-apim/wso2am_runtime/hieradata/dev/wso2/wso2am_runtime/pattern-4/README.md

 ![pattern-design](../../../../../patterns/design/am-2.1.0-pattern-4.jpg)

-This pattern consist of a fully distributed APIM setup (including a Gateway cluster of one manager and one worker) with an additional Gateway Cluster (one manager and one worker) in a DMZ, with a single wso2am-analytics server instance.
+This pattern consist of a fully distributed APIM setup including two Gateway clusters each with one manager and one worker, with a single wso2am-analytics server instance.
 The eight hiera data .yaml files (in spite of  common.yaml) here are for the 8 APIM nodes.
  The databases used in this pattern are external mysql databases.
+And please note that the hiera data files of gateway nodes are named with the suffixes 'lan' or 'dmz' which refers to the environment they could be existing in.
+But please consider that the two gateway clusters in this pattern are there, just to convey that they are in two (gateway)environments and there is no any particularity to a LAN or DMZ.
+LAN & DMZ are mentioned as examples for environments.

 Please follow the basic instructions in this [README](../../../../../README.md) before following this guide.